 Raster data consist of a matrix of cells (or pixels) arranged as rows and columns (or grids), with each cell containing a value representing information, such as temperature.
-Raster are derived from UAV or airborne sensors, as well as space-borne sensors on satellites:
+Rasters are derived from UAV (unmanned aerial vehicle) or airborne sensors, as well as space-borne sensors on satellites:

 - EarthExplorer – various remote sensing data sets can be downloaded such as Landsat 8 using a simple interface.

-- NASA Sci Earth Observation – satellite images as well as spatial data sets of global products such as water vapor, temperatue, net radiation etc.
+- NASA Sci Earth Observation – satellite images as well as spatial data sets of global products such as water vapor, temperature, net radiation etc.

 - Sentinel Hub – Get satellite imagery on your table without worrying about synchronization issues, storage, processing, de-compression algorithms, meta-data or sensor bands.